thomasdeitz/adhd-america/public/team/_content/app.md

 # The App

-Your donations will also go towards the distribution of the **ADHDmyWay** smartphone application for kids
+Your donations will also go towards the distribution of the ADHDmyway smartphone application for kids

 - Helps manage the emotional and physical state of those with ADHD
 - Provides data that can help those with ADHD achieve greater levels of success